-- (4) Rule 72 applies to a residential customer referred to in subrule (1) (b) in the same way as it applies to a hardship customer. - (5) Application of this rule to standard retail contracts
+(4) Rule 72 applies to a residential customer referred to in subrule (1)(b) in the same way as it applies to a hardship customer.

 This rule applies in relation to market retail contracts (other than prepayment meter market retail contracts).